mbclawson/mbclawson.github.io/content/posts/humbled.md

 I learned a lot from running other people's examples and also further reinforced habits I've picked up throughout my career:

 - Don't sacrifice readability to look clever - trading extra lines for clarity is almost always worth it
-- Don't do something a single time more than you have to - in our case `lower()` should have been called once instead of multiple times
+- Don't do something a single time more than you have to - in my case `lower()` should have been called once instead of multiple times
 - Don't get sucked into the `leetcode` trap - top solutions rarely mimic real life so write code you expect others to read
 - There is always a bigger fish - I was able to arrive at `duplicate_encode_faster` independently however I still have to check out `collections.counter` to see what that's all about